Rotary-Interact/Website/README.md

 ### How to run: ```bash boot.sh```
 ## For Rotary Officers
 Rotary Officers will only ever need to access the Event Database for manual editing.
-They should **never** view, edit, or open the Member Database.
 They should **never** share the Event Database or Member Database (but can share the Rotary Credit Spreadsheet).
 They should **never** directly edit the Rotary Credit Spreadsheet.
 Updates will be made by the website based on edits in the Event Database.
 They should **never** create, rearrange, rename, or delete columns in either databases or the Rotary Credit Spreadsheet.
+### Recording Meeting Attendance
+- Open the Member Database spreadsheet.
+- Navigate to the Main sheet/tab.
+- Press CTRL-F and search the database for each member's name.
+Enter "0.5" into the column corresponding to that month's meeting in the row for that member (don't worry if the total doesn't change, as it can take up to 60 seconds to automatically update).
 ### Creating an event
 To create an event:
 - Open the Event Database spreadsheet.
 - Navigate to the Staging (not Main) sheet/tab.
-- Enter the event details, leaving the ID column blank.
+- Enter the event details, leaving the ID column blank (it will automatically get filled in after the event is moved to the Main sheet in the final step).
 Hover over the top cell in each column for an explanation of the column (this is only on cells with the black tab in the top right corner).
 - It is the responsibility of the officers to ensure that the event details are correct and that the data is valid per the column descriptions.
 - When the event is ready to be published (e.g., at the next meeting), copy/paste the row of the event to the Main sheet/tab.
 ### Finding event participants